-5 Our design was unbalanced to generate comparable sample sizes for the commitment decision across treatments.
+7 Our design was unbalanced to generate comparable sample sizes for the commitment decision across treatments.

-Each experimental session consisted of 30 periods of a single treatment.
-Participants were randomly assigned to a group of two and remained within this group for all 30 periods of the experiment (fixed matching).
 In every session, each period proceeded according to one of the treatments.
-In Stage 1 participants chose between 'Flip' and 'Don't Flip' (except in the Exogenous-Free treatment).
-In Stage 2, those who opted to see the coin flip chose between 'Agree' and 'Don't Agree' after seeing the result of the flip.
-In Stage 3, participants chose to expend any number between 0 and 100 francs, in order to increase the probability of winning the prize of 100 francs.
+In stage 1 participants chose between 'Flip' and 'Don't Flip' (except in the Exogenous-Free treatment).
+In stage 2, those who opted to see the coin flip chose between 'Agree' and 'Don't Agree' after seeing the result of the flip.
+In stage 3, participants chose to expend any number between 0 and 100 francs, in order to increase the probability of winning the prize of 100 francs.
 At the end of each period, the computer displayed individual decisions, as well as corresponding payoffs, to each participant.